TobyCourtis/algo-a-day-keeps-the-doctor-away/leetcode/blind75/36-linked-list-cycle/readme.md

 For memory:

-- We would not have to keep a "seen" set if instead we changes the value of head.val for each node we saw to "0.5" (a unique number).
+- We would not have to keep a "seen" set if instead we changed the value of head.val for each node we saw to "0.5" (a unique number).
 - If we later encounter value 0.5 as head.val then we've looped! (return True).
 - If we reach end of list, head.next will equal None so return False